The WebGPU CTS is written in TypeScript.

 Visual Studio Code.

-This is optional, but highly recommended: it automatically adds import
+This is optional, but highly recommended: it automatically adds import lines and

 provides robust completions, cross-references, renames, error highlighting,